aginies/pvirsh/README.md

 # Goal

-Being able to execute the same command on a pool of guest.
+Being able to execute the same command on an group of Virtual Machine.
 If you want to destroy more than 5 VM this is really annoying with current tool.
 What about adding/removing the same device to 10 VM?